(aka "Monsieur Hulot's Holiday" or "Mr. Hulot's Holiday")

 Reviews More Reviews DVD Reviews

-Big thanks to Per-Olof Strandberg for all the screen captures!
+Big thanks to Per-Olof Strandberg and for the DVD Screen Caps!

-(Criterion - Region 0 - NTSC - LEFT vs. Future Films - Region 2 - PAL - RIGHT)
+3) Future Films - Region 2 - PAL - THIRD

 DVD Box Covers